William Tisaby, FBI agent in Eric Greitens probe, indicted on perjury charges

-ST. LOUIS — A former FBI agent who was involved in the criminal investigation of former Missouri Gov. Eric Greitens turned himself in Monday after being indicted as part of a perjury investigation.
+A former FBI agent who was involved in the criminal investigation of former Missouri Gov. Eric Greitens turned himself in Monday after being indicted as part of a perjury investigation.

 William Tisaby surrendered to authorities on the same day that an indictment against him was unsealed.
+He then pleaded not guilty at his arraignment and was released on his own recognizance under the conditions that he surrenders his passport and informs a probation officer of any travel plans.

 The indictment charging him with six counts of perjury and one count of tampering with physical evidence was filed under seal Friday in St. Louis Circuit Court.
 The indictment alleges that Tisaby lied under oath “about matters which could substantially affect, or did substantially affect, the course or outcome of the Greitens case.”

-Tisaby, who lives in Trussville, Alabama, was hired last year by St. Louis Circuit Attorney Kim Gardner to investigate allegations that Greitens took a compromising photo of a woman and threatened to share it if she exposed their affair in 2015, a year before the Republican was elected governor.
+Tisaby, who lives in Trussville, Alabama, was hired last year by St. Louis Circuit Attorney Kim Gardner to investigate allegations that Greitens took a compromising photo of his hairdresser and threatened to share it if she exposed their affair in 2015, a year before the Republican was elected governor.
+The indictment noted that relying on an outside investigator was “contrary to normal protocol.”

 Gardner’s handling of the Greitens case drew strong criticism from his attorneys, who asked police to investigate whether Tisaby lied under oath as part of a deposition of the woman involved in the affair.
-In June, Mullen appointed Gerard Carmody as special prosecutor to oversee that investigation.
+Last June, Mullen appointed Gerard Carmody as special prosecutor to oversee that investigation.

 Gardner says she decided to dismiss the case after the judge granted a request by Greitens‘ lawyers to call her to testify about Tisaby.
 Gardner said at the time that it put her in the “impossible” position of being a witness in a case she was prosecuting.
 Despite the dismissal, Greitens, who was also under investigation over other concerns, resigned last June.